nishantt007/nishantt007/README.md

-### 👋 Hey, I'm Nishant Kumar Singh, a final year undergraduate at NIT Surat, India.
+### 👋 Hey, I'm Nishant Kumar Singh, an undergraduate from NIT Surat, India.
 ### 🌱 I'm curious about developing Computer Vision and NLP models.
 ### 🔭 I'm currently working as a project-intern at Purdue University in a remote manner.
 ### 📫 Reach me at: [nishantsingh.k10@gmail.com](mailto:nishantsingh.k10@gmail.com) and [LinkedIn](https://www.linkedin.com/in/nishant-singh-59697421a/)